HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/database_analysis.md

 ![Operations Metrics](../../../../images/Operations_metrics_latest.png)

-#### Available Actions

-**Retrigger Failed Operations** - Select one or more rows with failed operations and click **Retrigger Failed Operation** to re-execute them.
+Select one or more rows with failed operations and click **Retrigger Failed Operation** to re-execute them.

 !!! note
-    - For performance analysis, focus on recent operation patterns rather than historical totals.
+    For performance analysis, focus on recent operation patterns rather than historical totals.
-    - You must select at least one row before the Retrigger button becomes available.

 REST API endpoint: